drhelius/grpc-demo/README.md

 This template expects a parameter named `ACCOUNT_ROUTE` to expose the *Account* service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 Make sure to provide a valid *fqdn* for this route that makes sense in your cluster.
 The default value `account-grpc-demo.mycluster.com` is just a placeholder and will not work out of the box.

-You can now use the Web Console to create all the services using this template:
+Now, you can use the Developer Console in OpenShift to deploy all the services using this template.
 You can also use the cli:

 ```bash
 $ oc process -f openshift-templates/grpc-demo-template-istio.yaml -p ACCOUNT_ROUTE=account-grpc-demo.mycluster.com | oc apply -f -